shallow

 Parameters

-: The second value.
+a: The first value.b: The second value.

 Returns

-are equal based on a shallow comparison of their
+shallow returns true when a and b are equal based on a shallow comparison of their

 top-level properties.
-Otherwise, it should return false
+Otherwise, it should return false.

 Usage